-General Notes ():
+General Notes (\\):

 - Input parameters used in pavement section calculations are shown in Table No. 3 (Summary Table A).

-Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on a subgrade CBR value of 5.0.
+Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on a subgrade CBR value of 4.0.
 The pavement recommendations are not based on the shrink / swell characteristics of the underlying soils.
-The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the Vertical Movements section of this report.
-Use of geogrid will help reduce the shrink / swell related reflective cracking. - If water is allowed to get underneath the asphalt / concrete or if moisture content of the base or subgrade changes significantly, then pavement distress will occur.
-Moisture penetration underneath the asphalt pavement surface should be reduced.
-One of the following methods should be used: - o Deeper curbs; such as curbs extending a minimum of 3 inches into subgrade. - Compacted clays backfilled against the curbs. - In addition, water should not be allowed to get underneath the pavement section at the time of home construction.
+The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the Vertical Movements section of this report. - Significant pavement distress has been observed during construction phase with the combination of construction traffic and irrigation water / rain water getting underneath the asphalt. - If water is allowed to get underneath the asphalt or if moisture content of the base or subgrade soil changes significantly, then pavement distress will occur. - Minimizing moisture penetration underneath the asphalt will lower the chances of pavement distress. - Aggregate base extending beyond the back of the curb increases the likelihood of water getting underneath the asphalt.
+Moisture penetration may be reduced by using a deeper curb, such as curb extending a minimum of 6 inches into subgrade or compacted clays backfilled against the curbs.